wbmattis2/wbmattis2.github.io/README.md

-#Personal Portfolio Website
+#E-Portfolio Website

 A Portfolio Project by Benny Mattis

 ##Purpose

-This portfolio displays some content demonstrating my abilities.
+This portfolio demonstrates some of my abilities in web development while serving as an online resume.

 ##Features

-You can preview a project by clicking on it; the preview section will be updated with the relevant content by way of JavaScript.
+This website features a main e-portfolio as well as two sub-sites for my Codecademy portfolio and my Montgomery College portfolio.
+The main e-portfolio site features responsive design and a JavaScript feature that allows you to view the background unencumbered by the page contents.

 ##How to Use